postmanlabs/labs-docs/_posts/02_sending_and_viewing_responses/2016-07-11-working_with_client_certificates.md

 To add a new client certificate, click on `Add Certificate` in the Certificate Manager.

 In the `Host` field, enter enter the domain (without protocol) of the request URL for which you want to use the certificate.
+For example: `echo.getpostman.com`

 You can also specify a custom port to associate with this domain in the `Port` field.
 This is optional.
 If left empty, the default HTTPS port (443) will be used.